-The Georgia O’Keeffe Museum has thousands of pieces of work done by the artist.
+The Georgia O’Keeffe Museum has thousands of the artist's pieces.
 There are more than 1,100 of her drawings, paintings as well as sculptures.
 The artwork dates from the early 1900s to the 1980s.

 This museum contains the largest collection of O'Keeffe's work found anywhere in the world.
 During the year, visitors to the museum can see the variety of artwork by O'Keeffe as the selections are often changed.
 The museum also holds exhibitions exclusively of O'Keeffe's work or with work from current modernist contemporary artists.
 There are also exhibitions held at the museum of art done by living artists of distinction.
 More than 139 artists other than O'Keeffe have been put on display at the museum.
 They include such notable artists as Andy Warhol, Jackson Pollack, and others.

 She was born in November of 1887, in Sun Prairie, Wisconsin.
 O'Keeffe attended the Art Institute of Chicago and studied art.
 In 1916, O'Keeffe had her first gallery exhibition provided by photographer, Alfred Stieglitz.
 O'Keeffe and Stieglitz were married in 1924.
 They were a happy couple and good business partners.
 During this time, O'Keeffe created some of her most popular works.
 In 1926, it was the painting known as Black Iris, and in 1928, it was a painting called Oriental Poppies.
 One of her favorite places to paint during her time in New York was the Shelton Hotel.